 (1) CSAs have a start date and end date.

 (a) On the morning of the requested start date for the CSA, ERCOT will update the CSA to “active”, ending any previous CSA agreements.
-If a CSA agreement is ended, an 814_19, Establish/Delete CSA Response, will be sent to the previous CSA Competitive Retailer (CR).
+If a CSA agreement is ended, an 814_18, Establish/Delete CSA Request, will be sent to the previous CSA Competitive Retailer (CR).

 (b) If the requested start date is equal to the current calendar date, ERCOT will update the CSA to “active”, ending any previous CSA agreements.
-If a CSA agreement is ended, an 814_19 transaction will be sent to the previous CSA CR.
+If a CSA agreement is ended, an 814_18 transaction will be sent to the previous CSA CR.